ErkoKnoll/AoE2HDLobbyCompanion/README.md

 # Age of Empires 2 Lobby Companion

 Lobby Companion is a **desktop app that works with Age of Empires 2 HD** and provides additional info for players who join your lobby.
 It works for both lobby hosting and lobby joining scenarios.
-Additional info that is being displayed is **Location, Total Games, Win Ratio and Drop Ratio** so you can make a more educated guess whom you would like to play with.
+Additional info that is being displayed is **Location, Total Games, Win Ratio, and Drop Ratio**, so you can make a more educated guess whom you would like to play with.
-To keep the track of players who you don't want to play with in the future or who you would like to **you can use a reputation system**.
+To keep the track of players who you don't want to play with in the future, or who you would like to, **you can use a reputation system**.
-Reputation system **allows to assign negative or positive reputation** for players who you played the game with so the next time the same player joins your lobby you can **check the reputation history** of that player and decide whether to let that person stay or not.
+Reputation system **allows to assign negative or positive reputation** for players who you played the game with, so the next time when the same player joins your lobby you can **check player's reputation history** and decide whether to let that person stay or not.
 **Players are tracked by SteamID**, so evasion is not possible by changing a name.
-To make the experience more nicer Lobby Companion is capable of **projecting in-game overlay** with all the information you need to make a decision about the player without having to alt-tab into the actual Lobby Companion app.
+To increase the user experience Lobby Companion is capable of **projecting an in-game overlay** with all the information you need to make a decision about the player, without having to alt-tab into the actual Lobby Companion app.
-Optionally (which is enabled by default) overlay is also shown when the game is not active, so you can do other stuff while waiting for your lobby to get full and still keep an eye on the lobby progress without constantly alt-tabbing to check if the lobby is full.
+Optionally (which is enabled by default) overlay is also shown when the game is not active, so you can do other stuff while waiting for your lobby to get full, and still keep an eye on the lobby progress without constantly alt-tabbing to check if the lobby is full.
 Additional features include **balanced team calculation** either based on Rank (ELO), Total Games or Win Ratio.
-**This tool does not require to log in with your Steam account nor require to provide any credentials**, it works side by side with your running Steam instance.
+**This tool does not require logging into Steam account or ask any other credentials**, it works side by side with your running Steam instance.

 Short link for sharing: [aoe2lc.net](http://aoe2lc.net)